 March Sporty times at Hampton Court Palace where their half marathon takes in the palace grounds and the Thames paths.
 More sedate fare but still needing some endurance is their Dusk til Dawn Sleepover with entertainment, tours of the palace, a meal and a chance to sleep inside the palace.
 Kew Palace reopens at the end of March after its winter hibernation.

 January The World Snooker – The Masters comes to Alexandra Palace, snooker’s biggest invitation event.
 Also at Alexandra Palace are the World Championships of Ping Pong where unsung hero Englishman Andrew Baggaley is defending his title.
 The football season pushes through the 2 cups with key rounds being played in the League Cup and FA Cup with plenty of London teams on show.
-NBA Basketball can be cheers on at the 02 Arena where Orlando Magic face the Toronto Raptors.
+NBA Basketball can be cheered on at the 02 Arena where Orlando Magic face the Toronto Raptors.

 February The Six Nations starts with matches at Twickenham where we will be looking to England to offer more than they managed in last year’s World Cup.
-The football League Cup will be played at Wembley.
+The Football League Cup will be played at Wembley.

 March The Six Nations continues.
 The annual University Boat Race sees Oxford v Cambridge for the 162nd time with Oxford leading Cambridge 81 wins to 79 (for those of you good at maths, there was one dead heat in 1877 which makes the numbers right).
 The Velodrome in the Olympic Park is the venue for the UCI Track Cycling Championships, full of the top names – mostly British hopefully!